zerbytes/nats-k8s-based-resolver/README.md

     # Directory in which account jwt will be stored (in Kubernetes this can be a volume mount or emptyDir)
     dir: './jwt'
     # In order to support jwt deletion, set to true.
-    # If you set it to true, be aware that there is currently no mechanism that would delete deleted jwts.
+    # If you set it to true, it is recommend to set `hard_delete: true` as well.
     allow_delete: false
     # Interval at which a nats-server with a nats based account resolver will compare
     # it's state with one random nats based account resolver in the cluster and if needed,